sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 It does! `.sort()` gives us: `["Banana", "apple", "carrot", "zuccini"]`

 But that's fine; it's a chosen default to place all capitalized letters _before_ all lowercase characters.
+As long as it's consistent, I'm fine with that.
+Plus, most passphrase lists are all lowercase, hence Tidy's `--to-lowercase` option.

-At the moment, I don't know if you can change this default behavior without using a crate.
+At the moment, I don't know if you can change this default sorting behavior without using a crate.
 For now, we're going to press on, because we have bigger issues...

 ## There are language besides English